-- A. Each Supervisor shall have a background with a minimum of two (2) years of successful experience in field supervision (civilian community law enforcement, military service law enforcement, or commercial/industrial security guard service).
+- A. Each Supervisor shall have a background with a minimum of two (2) years of successful experience in field supervision (civilian community law enforcement, military service law enforcement).
 The Contractor may propose, by written request, an employee for a supervisory position who lacks the above experience, provided that the Contractor offers evidence of similar leadership experience.
-The acceptance of such an alternative shall be at the discretion of the CO.
-The terms "Area Supervisor," "On Site Supervisor," and "Supervisor" are interchangeable and mean a person who has authority to act for the Contractor on a day-to-day basis at the work site. - B. The Contractor shall provide the name(s), telephone number, pager number (if any), cellular phone number (if any), facsimile number, e-mail address (if any), and office address of the Area Supervisor(s) by the date of the first meeting after award of the Contract. - C. The Contractor shall provide the level of supervision sufficient to meet the Contract requirements. - D. All Supervisors shall be required to sign in on a DHS 139 upon visiting the building and to sign out on the same form upon leaving the building.
+The acceptance of such an alternative shall be at the discretion of the CO and COTR.
+The terms "Area Supervisor," "Shift Supervisor," and "Supervisor" are interchangeable and mean a person who has authority to act for the Contractor on a day-to-day basis at the work site. - B. The Contractor shall provide the name(s), telephone number, pager number (if any), cellular phone number (if any), facsimile number, e-mail address (if any), and office address of the Area Supervisor(s) by the date of the first meeting after award of the Contract. - C. The Contractor shall provide the level of supervision sufficient to meet the Contract requirements as shown on Exhibit 1. - D. All Supervisors shall be required to sign in on a DHS Form139 upon visiting the building and to sign out on the same form upon leaving the building.
 In the column entitled "Post" the Supervisor shall write the abbreviation "SUPV" to indicate supervision.
-These logs shall be used by the Government to ascertain the level of supervision being provided to the security guards working under this Contract. - E. All costs associated with the Contractor's Supervision must be factored into the offering prices, as they will not be itemized or paid for separately by the Government after Contract award.
+These logs shall be used by the Government to ascertain the level of supervision being provided to the security guards working under this Contract. - E. All costs associated with the Contractor's Supervision must be factored into the offering prices, as they will not be itemized or paid for separately by the Government after Contract award. - F. This Contract requires around-the-clock supervisory coverage.
+The Contractor shall provide on-site supervisors.
+The Contractor's supervisory guard shall not simultaneously perform the duties of supervisor and productive guard.
+The supervisory guards shall not provide required relief breaks to productive guards at any time.